-The only fringe exposure mode available for P78 is the "Fourier" mode (Fig. 7).
-In this mode, fringes are scanned over an OPD of several $\bar{\lambda}$ to get interferograms as fringe packets featuring the coherence envelope.
+In dispersed-Fourier mode (Fig. 7), fringes are scanned over an OPD that is several λ long, to get interferograms (fringe packets) showing the main lobe of the coherence envelope.
 As the background is strongly correlated between the two interferometric channels, subtraction will cancel the background and enhance the interferometric signal (fringes are shifted by π between the two recombined beams, see Sect.
 2.1).
 The signal obtained for one scan (if the OPD has been compensated to allow fringe detection) is the actual interferogram.
 Since self fringe tracking is used, the zero-OPD point is computed in real-time by MIDI for each scan, and then converted into an offset sent to the tracking delay line.
-Either the position of the maximum in the fringe enveloppe is used to compute the current OPD (white-fringe tracking), or a Fourier transform of the dispersed fringes is used to measure the OPD (group-delay tracking).
-The group-delay tracking has been proved to be more sensitive and will likely be used for P78 observations.
-The data reduction process is the same, whatever the fringe tracking mode is.
+In dispersed-Fourier mode, we now systematically use group-delay tracking: the OPD is measured from the position of a fringe peak in the Fourier transform of the frame showing dispersed fringes.
+Scanning the OPD remains necessary to determine the OPD sign, and also to provide a better quality of the visibility in each spectral channel at data reduction time.